kunstmusik/blue-manual/docs/users/reference/noteProcessors/randomMultiplyProcessor.md

 (The p2 and p3 times above are post-processing for a 2 second duration soundObject with time behavior set to scale.)

-If seedUsed is set to \"true\", the random number generator will be initialized using the given seed value.
+If seedUsed is set to "true", the random number generator will be initialized using the given seed value.
 The seed value must be a valid long integer value (-2\^63, 2\^63-1).